Lily’s Kitchen Information

 Lily’s Kitchen is an established pet food brand based in the UK.
 The brand was founded over ten years ago by Henrietta and has been producing high-quality pet food ever since.

-All of Lily’s Kitchen’s recipes are produced in facilities in the UK or Europe.
-It isn’t clear exactly where these facilities are, but we assume they all maintain similar safety and quality standards.
+However, it isn’t clear exactly where these facilities are located in the UK or Europe, but we assume they all maintain similar safety and quality standards.

 Lily’s Kitchen Product Range